-However, they are good for finding governmental information like U.S. Department of Agriculture research funding instructions, scientific reports from the UK Food Standards Agency or the European Food Safety Authority, or guidelines from organizations like the World Health Organization.
+However, they are good for finding governmental information like U.S. Department of Agriculture research funding instructions, scientific reports from the European Food Safety Authority, or guidelines from organizations like the World Health Organization.
 Academic search engines and most databases do not include this type of document.
 The database FSTA is an exception, since it indexes legislation, standards and reports (but not funding instructions).

 Search engines can be useful for accessing the full text of articles and patents but using them for discovery is an inefficient--and potentially hazardous--way to research.